 The Element ID is set to the value given in Table 7-26 (Element IDs) for this element.

 The Length field is set to the number of octets in the Mesh Peering Management element following the Length field itself.

+The Mesh Peering Protocol Identifier field indicates the type of mesh peering protocol that is currently used to establish mesh peerings.
+Table 7-43bj6 (Mesh Peering Protocol Identifier field values) provides the mesh peering protocol identifier values defined by this standard.